-- Refugee community networks could include word-of-mouth networks, as well as community and religious organizations (e.g. churches, mosques), outreach centres, radio programs, newspapers, and social media groups. - Translating job descriptions into the local languages of refugees (e.g. Arabic, Ukrainian) in your area may also help.
+- A Refugee community networks could include word-of-mouth networks, as well as community radio programs, newspapers and social media groups. - ▲ Translating job descriptions into the local languages of refugees in your area may also help.

-In some cases, "marketing" through refugee community networks may be organic - research shows that if a refugee has a positive experience with an employer, other members of their community are likely to seek employment at the same company.
+In some cases, "marketing" through refugee community networks may be organic - research shows that if a refugee has a positive experience with an employer, other members of their community are likely to seek employment at the same company.\

-^{}A study of companies in the United States found that organizations that hire refugees experience positive recruitment effects (Fiscal Policy Institute, Refugees As Employees: Good Retention, Strong Recruitment, 2017).
+\A study of companies in the United States found that organizations that hire refugees experience positive recruitment effects (Fiscal Policy Institute, Refugees As Employees: Good Retention, Strong Recruitment, 2017).